realwear/devdocs/docs/downloads/realwear-explorer.md

 # RealWear Explorer

-:::caution RealWear Explorer is deprecated
+:::danger RealWear Explorer Discontinued

-As of October 18th 2023, RealWear Explorer is now deprecated.
-The software will continue to operate but will no longer be receiving any updates.
+As of November 1st 2024, RealWear Explorer is no longer available.

+This tool was deprecated on October 18th 2023, and no updates will be provided.

-If you want to share your RealWear screen, we recommend switching to [Vysor](https://www.vysor.io).
+For RealWear screen sharing, we recommend switching to Vysor.

 This page is no longer maintained.